 In 2003, NWLT’s first two conservation easement donations were signed – both on lakes in Vilas County.
 In 2004 NWLT hired its first employee as Executive Director.
 Our conservation work continues today with a staff of five, an outstanding Board of Directors, and dozens of dedicated volunteers.

 NWLT is committed to excellence in land protection work.
 In 2013, NWLT earned the Land Trust Seal of Accreditation from the National Land Trust Accreditation Commission.
 In 2019, its Accreditation status was renewed.

-As of summer of 2019, NWLT has protected 112 properties in seven northwoods counties – Oneida, Vilas, Forest, Florence, Price, Iron and northern Langlade counties.
+NWLT provides services in seven northwoods counties – Oneida, Vilas, Forest, Florence, Price, Iron and northern Langlade Counties.

-Now, over 13,000 acres of woodlands, wetlands and wildlife habitat, and 70 miles of natural lake, river and stream frontage are protected forever!
+Now, 15,000 acres of woodlands, wetlands and wildlife habitat, and 81 miles of natural lake, river and stream frontage are protected forever!

 Frequently Asked Questions

 The Northwoods Land Trust’s mission is to permanently conserve natural shorelands, woodlands and other natural resources to benefit present and future generations in Vilas, Oneida, Forest, Florence, Iron, Price and Langlade Counties.

 Generally, a land trust (or “conservancy”) is a non-profit, tax exempt organization that conserves land through holding conservation easements, owning and managing donated land, acquiring land or easements, or any combination of these.
 Land trusts typically work in partnership with private landowners, communities and other conservation organizations, and the work they do is permanent.
 Some land trusts are run entirely by volunteers while others have paid staff.
 Oversight of the land trust is through a volunteer board of directors.
 There are over 50 land trusts in Wisconsin and over 1,700 land trusts nationwide.